samyapp/laravel-external-authentication/README.md

 custom implementation using Nginx's [http_auth_request](http://nginx.org/en/docs/http/ngx_http_auth_request_module.html).

+This package focuses on _authenticating_ users and optionally populating a user model with attributes and values set via the external identity provider.

+It includes _optional_ middleware offering _authorization_ based on these attributes.

 ## Security

 If you rely on HTTP headers to determine whether or not a user is authenticated